brandon-carlisle/git-vault/keybinds/Keybinds.md

 1)  Visiting keybinds.app/brandon
 2)  Will have two tabs, Liked configs & My configs
 3)  Each tab will have a list of all the relevant configs with the ability to filter by game

 ### As a user viewing someone else's profile

-1)  Visiting keybinds.app/brandon
+1)  Visiting keybinds.app/blue
-2)  Will have two tabs, Liked configs & My configs
+2)  Will have 1 tab, configs
-3) Each tab will have a list of all the relevant configs with the ability to filter by game
+3)  Will be able to view all of that users configs
+4)  Will be able to like any of that users configs which will be saved to my liked configs